IanFinlayson/exploring-cs/chapter06.md

 Next we check if that variable is less than or equal to 10.
 If so we do the statements indented under the loop.

-The difference is that, after we\'re done those statements, *we go back to the top*.
+The difference is that, after we're done those statements, *we go back to the top*.
 It will check the condition another time.
-If it\'s *still* true, it does the loop again.
+If it's *still* true, it does the loop again.
 It will keep on doing it over and over again until the condition is false.